askamat9/iss-tracker/README.md

-A website built using HTML, CSS, Javascript that tracks the international space station.
-Uses "Where The ISS At?"
+My first attempt at building a website using JavaScript, not only HTML/CSS.
+Tracks the international space station using the "Where The ISS At?"
 API as well as Leaflet.js.